Optimal bounds for the colored Tverberg problem: Proof of Theorem

-\textbf{Acknowledgements.} We are grateful to Carsten Schultz for critical comments, and to Aleksandra, Julia, and Torsten for constant support.
+\textit{Acknowledgements.} We are grateful to Carsten Schultz for critical comments, to Marie-Sophie Litz for help with the images, to an \emph{Annals} referee for an extremely careful and helpful report, and to Aleksandra, Julia, and Torsten for constant support.
 The Mathematische Forschungsinstitut Oberwolfach and The Institute for Pure and Applied Mathematics at UCLA provided perfect working environments for the completion of this paper.

+The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC Grant agreement no.\ 247029-SDModels.
+The first author was also supported by the grant ON 174008 of the Serbian Ministry of Education and Science.
+The second author was supported by Deutsche Telekom Stiftung, IAS, EPDI, and Max Planck Institute for Mathematics.